5 Things to Consider Before Hiring Your Next Recruiting Firm

-I have two pieces of good news for you:
+I have these two pieces of good news for you:

-- There are many hardworking, eager recruiters out there, which means there is more than one right answer when it comes to choosing the right one for your company.
+- There are many hardworking, eager recruiters out there in the employment market, which means there is more than one right answer when it comes to choosing the right one for your company.

 - You can quickly generate a short list if you assess your options according to the five criteria below.

 These criteria are based on my experience over the past 10 years advising the leaders of recruiting, staffing, and executive search firms (some you likely know) on their marketing — and on the 2,274 scheduled meetings (a real number as of this article) I’ve had over the past two years with company and HR leaders who are considering working with a recruiter.